Juul agrees to pay $1.2 bln in youth-vaping settlement - Bloomberg News

 Dec 9 (Reuters) - Juul Labs Inc has agreed to pay $1.2 billion to resolve about 10,000 lawsuits targeting the e-cigarette maker as a major cause of a U.S. youth-vaping epidemic, Bloomberg News reported on Friday, citing people familiar with the matter.

-Last week Juul said it had settlements with about 10,000 plaintiffs covering more than 5,000 cases in California.
+Last week, Juul said it had settlements with about 10,000 plaintiffs covering more than 5,000 cases in California.
+The company chose not to disclose the settlement amount as part of the court process in the federal multi-district litigation.

+In a statement on Friday, Juul did not comment on the terms of the settlement.

+Juul, which is partly owned by Marlboro maker Altria Group Inc MO.N, had agreed in September to pay $438.5 million to settle claims from 34 U.S. states and territories who said the company downplayed its products' risks and targeted underage buyers.

 ((AnanyaMariam.Rajesh@thomsonreuters.com; Twitter: https://twitter.com/AnanyaMariam))